Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors

 \item[{\rm(iv)}]The constancy space of $\psi$ is given by ${\cal N}^{Q^M}$. \end{itemize} \end{lemma}

-By (iv) of Lemma~\ref{lem:recessionfcn}, ${\cal N}^{Q^M}$ is the largest subspace contained in the recession cone of $\psi$.
-The directions of the vectors in ${\cal N}^{Q^M}$ are the directions in which $\psi$ is constant. \cite{Kardaras09mf} refers to every element in the set $\{\pi\in\R^n;\ \psi0^+(\pi)\leq0\}\setminus{\cal N}^{Q^M}$ as an Immediate Arbitrage Opportunity under $Q^M$.
+{By the claim (iv) of Lemma~\ref{lem:recessionfcn}, ${\cal N}^{Q^M}$ is the largest subspace contained in the recession cone of $\psi$.
+The directions of the vectors in ${\cal N}^{Q^M}$ are the directions along which $\psi$ is constant. \cite{Kardaras09mf} refers to every element in the set $\{\pi\in\R^n;\ \psi0^+(\pi)\leq0\}\setminus{\cal N}^{Q^M}$ as an Immediate Arbitrage Opportunity under $Q^M$.
 Essentially, those are constant portfolios that result in increasing profits.
-The following result follows from Lemma~\ref{lem:recessionfcn}. \begin{proposition} Let assumptions {\Ac} and {\Af} hold.
-If
+The following result is a consequence of Lemma~\ref{lem:recessionfcn}.} \begin{proposition} Let assumptions {\Ac} and {\Af} hold.
+If, it holds that

 then $\psi$ attains its infimum over $C$.
 In the case that $C$ is additionally polyhedral, if for any nonzero

 it holds that $y\in{\cal N}^{Q^M}$, then $\psi$ achieves its infimum over $C$. \end{proposition}